jozzbruer/Go-Full-Stack/README.md

 # Go-Full-Stack
-Doing the Backend for a Frontend project using Angular.js
+Backend with NodeJs and Frontend Angular.js